-James M. Zemlyak was named Co-President in June 2014.
-Mr. Zemlyak served as Chief Financial Officer of Stifel Financial Corp. from February 1999 through August 2018 and was Treasurer of Stifel Financial Corp. from February 1999 to January 2012.
+James M. Zemlyak is Co-President of Stifel Financial Corp. and head of Global Wealth Management.
+He joined the firm as Chief Financial Officer in 1999 and was named Co-President in 2014.
+Mr. Zemlyak served as Chief Financial Officer from February 1999 through August 2018.
 Mr. Zemlyak has been Chief Operating Officer of Stifel, Nicolaus & Company, Incorporated since August 2002 and Executive Vice President since December 2005.
 In addition, he served as Chief Financial Officer of Stifel, Nicolaus & Company, Incorporated from February 1999 to October 2006.
+Mr. Zemlyak served as a Director of Stifel Bank & Trust from April 2007 through December 2021 and Director of Stifel Bank from August 2018 through December 2021.